 Solid fuel burning for domestic heating is still relatively common in parts of Northern Ireland.
 Where solid fuel burning is predominant it may have the potential to cause exceedences of the objectives.
-According to PSG (LAQM TG (00)), ' the risk of exceedence within an area can be considered significant where the density of coal burning (or solid smokeless fuel burning) houses exceeds 300 properties per 1km^2 .
+According to PSG (LAQM TG (00)), ' the risk of exceedence within an area can be considered significant where the density of coal burning (or solid smokeless fuel burning) houses exceeds 300 properties per $1 \text{km}^2$ .
 In such cases PSG recommends an authority proceed to a second or third stage review and assessment.

-In the first stage of Review and Assessment, Carrickfergus Borough Council identified two areas as having a high proportion of solid fuel use, one situated in Carrickfergus town and the other in Greenisland.
-These two areas were identified for further assessment.
+In the first stage of Review and Assessment, Ballymena Borough Council identified six areas as having a high proportion of solid fuel use, and therefore requiring further assessment.

-4.3 CARRICKFERGUS BOROUGH COUNCIL FUEL USE SURVEY
+4.3 BALLYMENA BOROUGH COUNCIL FUEL USE SURVEY